magit-jordan/Medical-analysis/README.md

 ## To Do list Short Term
 - [x] Create README with project objectives.
-- [ ] Talk to a doctor fot different ideas.
+- [ ] Talk to a doctor for different ideas.
 - [ ] State Of The Art (similare projects and model predictions).
 - [ ] Business Model with Canvas.
 - [ ] Find a logo, a name and a slogan.